-- A. New Mexico Junior College shall comply with the existing federal and state laws and regulations in its personnel actions, including but not limited to the Civil Rights Act of 1964 and 1990; Executive Order 11246; Section 504 of the 1973 Rehabilitation Act; the Age Discrimination Act of 1967; the Americans with Disability Act of 1990; and the Vietnam Era Veteran's Readjustment Act of 1974, where applicable, as well as, the constitutions of the United States and the State of New Mexico. - B. New Mexico Junior College shall not discriminate in its educational and employment policies and procedures with regard to race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, or veteran status.
+- A. New Mexico Junior College shall comply with the existing federal and state laws and regulations in its personnel actions, including but not limited to the Civil Rights Act of 1964 and 1990; Executive Order 11246; Section 504 of the 1973 Rehabilitation Act; the Age Discrimination Act of 1967; the Americans with Disability Act of 1990; and the Vietnam Era Veteran's Readjustment Act of 1974, where applicable, as well as, the constitutions of the United States and the State of New Mexico. - B. New Mexico Junior College does not discriminate based upon color, religion, sex (including pregnancy), sexual orientation, national origin, age, disability, ancestry, gender identity, spousal affiliation, genetic information, protected veteran status, or any other legally protected categories, classes or characteristics.